-COFA 2952 Professional Practice - S1 or S2 T2 C3 Studio Arts Printmaking
+COFA 2952 Professional Practice - S1 or S2 T2 C8 Studio Arts Printmaking

-Prerequisite and Co-requisite: Students must be undertaking a major study in either Screen Printing, Etching, Lithography or Relief Printing.
+Students must be undertaking a major study in either Screen Printing, Etching, Lithography or Relief Printing.

 This subject aims to provide students with an insight to the various areas of knowledge necessary to the pursuit of a career as an artist printmaker.